-The Administrative Office uses the following rules to determine which medical plan is primary.
-In general, the Plan does not coordinate outpatient prescription drug coverage.
-However, the Plan will reimburse your copay for a prescription drug paid primarily by another health plan, to the extent explained below.
+The following rules are used to determine which medical plan is primary.
 If the first rule does not determine which plan is primary, the next rule is applied, and so on until the order of benefits is determined.

 Rule 1: Non-Dependent or Dependent